To view the latest SLPR article, visit: https://law.stanford.edu/stanford-law-policy-review-slpr/.

-The Stanford Law & Policy Review is one of the most prominent policy journals in the nation.
-While maintaining the standards of academic legal scholarship, SLPR (pronounced "slipper") attempts to inform public discourse by publishing articles that analyze the intersection of our legal system with local, state, and federal policy.
-Unlike other policy journals, SLPR is ideologically neutral and solicits articles from authors who represent a diversity of political viewpoints.
+Stanford Law & Policy Review (SLPR) is one of the most prominent policy journals in the nation and informs public discourse by publishing articles that analyze the intersection of our legal system with local, state, and federal policy.
+SLPR is ideologically neutral and solicits articles from authors who represent a diversity of political viewpoints.

-Founded in 1989 by Stanford Law School students, SLPR has long been a forum for high-profile policymakers to publish articles on hot-button issues.
-Past contributors include Bill Clinton, Charles Schumer, Joseph Biden, John McCain, Charles Rangel, James Baker, and Russ Feingold.
+Founded in 1989 by Stanford Law School students, SLPR has long been a forum not only for academics but also for high-profile policymakers to publish articles on hot-button issues.
+Past contributors include Bill Clinton, Joseph Biden, John McCain, Charles Schumer, Charles Rangel, James Baker, Russ Feingold, and Jeb Bush.
 SLPR has been cited multiple times by the U.S. Supreme Court and over fifty times by other federal courts.
 It is published widely and available at all major law schools and policy thinktanks.

 We are pleased to present Volume 26, Issue 2 (2014-15) below.

 For shorter pieces on more current topics, please visit SLPR Online.
 This online platform was created in 2013 and complements SLPR's print journal by publishing pieces on a rolling basis.

 This article is a response to Shay Lavie's recently published article, Appellate Courts and Caseload Pressure (27 Stan L. & Pol'y Rev. 57 (2016)).
 That article may be viewed by navigating to: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2903462.